fbalicchia/graylog-plugin-backup-configuration/README.md

-# This project is now ARCHIVED e not maintained.
+# This project is now ARCHIVED and not maintained.
 Feel free to fork it and improve

 # BackupConfig Plugin for Graylog